habitat-sh/on-prem-builder/install.md

 ### Step Three: Put the Certs with the Install Script

-Copy the any custom certificate `.crt` and `.key` files to the same location as the `./install.sh` script.
+If necessary, rename the custom certificates cert file as `ssl-certificate.crt` and the key file as `ssl-certificate.key`.
+Habitat recognizes only these names and will not recognize any other names.
+Copy the `ssl-certificate.crt` and `ssl-certificate.key` files to the same directory as the `./install.sh` script.

 1. Locate the SSL certificate and key pair.
 1. Copy the key pair to the same directory as the install script, which is `/on-prem-builder`, if the repository was not renamed.
 1. Make the keys accessible to Habitat during the installation.
 1. If you're testing this workflow, make your own key pair and copy them to `/on-prem-builder`.
-This example uses a Vagrant VM:

     ```bash
     sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/ssl-certificate.key -out /etc/ssl/certs/ssl-certificate.crt %>